pttlink/ASL-AsteriskNG/README.md

            The Dockerfile and compile info below have been updated to build all the modules now with debugging info enabled.

 06/23/18 - radio-tune-menu and simpleusb-tune-menu added in to build process.
 Building and installing will now include examples, program docs, and ASL sample config files.  setup.sh created for
            install on a Debian 9.4.0 system.
-Dockerfile updated with startup that will run rc.updatenodes and start asterisk when container is started.
+Dockerfile updated with startup file that that will run rc.updatenodes and asterisk when a container is started.
 </pre>

 ---------------------------------------------------------------------------------------------------------------------------------